biscuit-auth/website/content/docs/help/faq.md

 ## It's more of a comment than a question; I have found a flaw in biscuit's crypto, the private key is carried in the token.

-Offline attenuation in biscuit relies on chaining signed blocks.
+Offline attenuation in biscuit relies on chaining signed blocks together.
 To this effect, single-use keypairs are used to validate that the blocks are correctly chained.
 In this scheme, only the authority block is signed with a well-known, multi-use private key, which is never carried in a token.
 The same applies for external signatures on third-party blocks.

 The cryptography of biscuit tokens has been informally checked out by experimented cryptographers and no flaws have been found in the current scheme.